DLR-RM/BlenderProc/examples/datasets/front_3d_with_improved_mat/README.md

 This is one of the manipulators which swaps the materials of the selected objects, with the materials which are used to replace them.
 It will replace 95% of all materials of object, which are selected via the `bproc.filter.by_attr()`.
-The materials which are used to replace the existing ones all have to be from the CCMaterialLoader, which adds to each loaded material the custom property of `"cp_is_cc_texture"`.

 A further example is: